ChameleonCloud/docs/source/getting-started/index.rst

 hints to guide you through the core features of Chameleon.

 However, you might find the process a bit tedious.
-Perhaps, you wonder, there is a way to do all this programatically without needing to touch the web application.
+Perhaps, you wonder, there is a way to do all this programmatically without needing to touch the web application.
 Well, you're in luck!
 Because Chameleon offers just such an development environment along with a trusty tool to accommodate!